Zebra/Quagga mussels found in moss ball products across Canada: Learn proper disposal and reporting.

 Ecological impacts of invasive mussels

 While zebra mussels are limited to colonizing hard surfaces, quagga mussels can also colonize on soft substrates.
-They are also able to survive in low-food environments, so when both species co-exist, quagga mussels are the dominant species and are able to out-compete zebra mussels.
+They are able to survive in low-food environments, so when both species co-exist, quagga mussels are the dominant species and are able to out-compete zebra mussels.

 Economic Impacts of invasive mussels